 Add a Feature Wall

 If you want to go all-out in your design scheme, consider a daring feature wall.
 Patterns like geometrics let vibrant splashes of colour take centre stage against an otherwise neutral background.
-Don’t let the furnishings overwhelm the space, though: pair your feature walls with simple pieces from our Alto or Country Cottage collections.
+Don’t let the furnishings overwhelm the space, though: pair your feature walls with simple pieces from our Alto collection.

 There are so many great wallpapers out there but it’s even easier to update a space now with new technology in wallpaper manufacture.
 Make the job even easier with a paste-the-wall paper that means you don’t even need a pasting table.
 Are you a renter or a commitment-phobe?
 Check out the newest designs in peel and stick removable paper for instant pattern and colour.